Early Color Television

 Surviving Early Color Set Database

 This database includes all surviving early color sets we are aware of.
 If you have information on the location of any of any early color sets, please contact us.
 All information will be kept in confidence.
 With their consent, we will publish the owner's name here.
 Edited and Maintained by Ed Reitan and Steve McVoy.
-Contact either Ed or Steve with updates and comments.
+Contact Steve with updates and comments.
 For more detailed information on early color sets, see Ed's site.

 Field Sequential Sets/Monitors